aurule/npc/README.md

 ## Create a Character

 Most subcommands involve creating a specific type of character.
-Character files are put into the `Characters/` directory by default, with further options based on their type, groups, and sometimes other factors.
+Character files are put into the base characters directory (`Characters/` by default), with further options based on their type, groups, and sometimes other factors.

 All characters support the following options: